 You’re the voice, try and understand it – Make a noise and make it clear – Oh, whoa.
 We’re not gonna sit in silence – We’re not gonna live with fear – Oh, whoa

-I have been humming this tune for weeks after LinkedIn launched the feature to record a 10 second introduction message.
-I am really excited about this tool as a voice is a vital part of a personal brand and is truly unique.
+I have been humming this tune ever since LinkedIn launched the feature to record a 10 second introduction message.
+I am really excited about this tool as a voice is a vital part of a personal brand which is yours and just can never be taken or replicated. .

 A personal brand encapsulates a promise and expectation of more to come.
 What you say and how you say it makes an impact, be it negative or positive.
 And likeability and trust of consistency is part of that brand expectation woven across all verbal and written communications.